ayvacs/umbra-docs/docs/classes/codesign.md

 # [Deprecated] `Codesign`

-> :bootstrap-exclamation-circle:
-**Deprecated**<br>
+???+ fail "Deprecated"

     This class is no longer supported and should not be used for new work.

 `Codesign` provides information about the engine.